 And there is another important feature that the Slider 2 doesn't possess; by loosening the two set screws on the 2" barrel housing (see picture at left) you can adjust (push/pull) the overall distance the pick-off mirror protrudes into your scope's light cone.
 This insert incorporates an enclosed first-surface mirror, double 10-32 Nylon thumb screw locks, and includes an Allen wrench to adjust the aluminum, 1" diameter, pick-off mirror drawtube.
 The 2" format thick-wall tube is machined from a solid, 2.25" diameter rod of vinyl polymer; a substance that is much lighter than aluminum and is indestructable.

-2-inch Beam-Splitter Insert: This special [fully-machined] insert is designed specifically for the Mega-Port Sidewinder.
+2-inch Beam-Splitter Insert (DISCONTINUED): This special [fully-machined] insert is designed specifically for the Mega-Port Sidewinder.
 Normally, you insert it into the side pick-off port, but it could also be inserted into the top or bottom ports too.
 Just make sure that you extract the Sidewider's main mirror before insertion or you will create a collision.
 It incorporates a large 1.5" straight-through clear aperture with a full-aperture 1.25" format diagonal aperture.
 The beam-splitter has a 40/60% reflection/transmission optical glass surface.

 This is actually a throw-back from the old VSI Flippers of yesteryear.
 Being a flip-mirror, with too much profile, it was discontinued in favor of the Slider's short profile, but it had some unique and functional features that should be revived.
 The Flipper's 2" format side port could accept our pick-off mirror insert (above), and could also accept a beam-splitter insert to intersect your primary light cone, just like today's Sidewinder.